 Pancakes are hands down the best dessert-for-breakfast dish you can get your mitts on.
 Here are five joints that do the classic dish justice

 It’s the tiny newspaper stand turned crepe parlour where you can get fine French-style crepes folded up like a giant delicious handkerchiefs around the likes of salted caramel or Nutella and banana.
-Today, they’re donating $1 from each pancake hot pocket sold to UnitingCare.
+Today, they’re donating $1 from each sweet crepe sold to UnitingCare.
 Embrace the sweet taste of justification!
 Melbourne.

-Their annual pancake flipping competition took place last Saturday – sorry, aspiring tossers – but nobody has more Shrove Tuesday enthusiasm than this late-night purveyor of sugary fluffy treats.
+Nobody has more Shrove Tuesday enthusiasm than this late-night purveyor of sugary fluffy treats.
+Today only, Pancake Parlour are donating $1 from every regular stack sold to The Big Umbrella.
 Go get yourself a stack of nostalgia with an extra scoop of butter for good measure.
-They’ve also got their annual gentleman’s pancake eating contest on from noon at Melbourne Central.
-Sport of kings.
 Melbourne.

 The pancakes at this bakery are made with a sourdough starter that is 15-years-old, and has the ballsy attitude to prove it.
 They serve their thick disks with a honeycomb cream and a landslide of mixed berries.
 Get involved.
 South Melbourne.